galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 > ### {% icon question %} Questions
 >
-> 1. How many GO terms are over represented?
-Under represented?
+> 1. How many GO terms are over-represented at adjusted P value < 0.05?
+Under-represented?
-> 2. How are the over represented GO terms divided between MF, CC and BP?
-And for under represented GO terms?
+> 2. How are the over-represented GO terms divided between MF, CC and BP?
+And for under-represented GO terms?
 >
 > > ### {% icon solution %} Solution
 > >
 > > 1.
-48 GO terms (0.49%) are over represented and 65 (0.66%) - Filter on c8 (over-represented) and c9 (under-represented)
+47 GO terms (0.49%) are over-represented and 64 (0.66%) - Filter on c8 (over-represented) and c9 (under-represented)
 > > 2.
 For over-represented, 31 BP, 6 CC and 10 MF - For under-represented, 36 BP, 25 CC and 3 MF - Group data on column 7 and count on column 1
 > >
 > {: .solution}